abduh3131/scroot/scroot-Stable/README.md

 - Real-time object detection powered by Ultralytics YOLO models (default: `yolov8n.pt`).
 - Hybrid navigation that fuses obstacle density analysis with natural-language operator goals.
 - Safety-aware control layer that outputs normalized actuator commands, brakes for hazards, and honors enforced stops.
-- Optional multimodal advisor (BLIP + FLAN-T5) that captions the scene and issues traffic-law-compliant directives ("use the bike lane", "yield", "slow down").
+- OpenCV-based lane detector with perspective warps, sliding-window fits, and curvature/offset estimates inspired by openpilot’s lateral planner.
 - Command parser that understands phrases such as "drive to the plaza", "drive 2 m forward", or "turn right" and feeds them into the navigator.
-- Structured state export (`logs/command_state.json`, `logs/advisor_state.json`) for telemetry, remote supervision, or UI dashboards.
+- Structured state export (`logs/command_state.json`) for telemetry, remote supervision, or UI dashboards.
 - Modular design that allows future sensors (ultrasonic, LiDAR, depth) to feed into the navigator without architectural changes.

 ## Quick Start